 It’s a great spot for various types of visitors, particularly clubbers, but the golden sandy beach also has a plethora of watersports to engage in.

 If you feel like splashing some, Playa d’en Bossa is definitely worth it.
+View some Playa d’en bossa apartments we have available this summer.

 Es Xarcu warrants a mention on our list because it’s one of those beaches that allow you to get in touch with nature.